Aman-Godara/terraform-aws-api-gateway-resource-endpoints/README.md

 6. Run `terraform apply`, type `yes` to approve the changes and now relax
 7. Reload your page on AWS Management Console to see the changes

-# Elephant in the room
+# DEMO module vs ACTUAL module

 This module is a DEMO module written to highlight the capabilities of ACTUAL module.
-The DEMO module is freely available, but has some limitations over ACTUAL module and the ACTUAL module which provides all functionalities to create resources & methods is pay-walled.

-*You can earn percentage of the profit too by making contributions to DEMO and ACTUAL module's repositories.
-All forms of contributions/advices, be it technical or non-technical, are accepted, from improving DOCUMENTATION, providing feedbacks to testing the module.*

-## How to buy ACTUAL module
+ACTUAL module is a still in progress.

-Please wait for the first release.
-Drop a star on the repository if you liked author's work.

-### Pricing

-- ~5 USD for **personal use**, upgradable to organizational use in ~17 USD
-- ~20 USD for **organizational use**
+Please leave your feedback so that the author can gather broader knowledge on the work: what you liked, what can be improved, what you disliked, etc. This will help the author think through the details and plan the development of the ACTUAL module accordingly.

+Thank you